 Find & Apply For Director of Nursing Jobs In Orange, Florida

-Director of Nursing positions in Orange, Florida oversee the nursing staff, develop patient care policies, and ensure compliance with regulations.
-Responsibilities include managing budgets, coordinating with other healthcare professionals, and implementing quality improvement initiatives.
-Candidates must have a valid RN license, a BSN or higher, and several years of nursing experience.
+Director of Nursing jobs in Orange, Florida oversee the nursing staff, develop policies, and ensure regulatory compliance.
+Responsibilities include managing budgets, implementing quality improvement initiatives, and collaborating with other healthcare professionals.
+Candidates must have a valid RN license, a Bachelor's degree in Nursing, and previous management experience in healthcare settings.
 Below you can find different Director of Nursing positions in Orange, Florida.

 Jobs in Orange